sabiha-salma/Mechanisms-of-Action-Prediction/README.md

 ![](img/result.png)

-[fig: Log loss decreased with continued attempts]
+Fig-3: Log loss decreased with continued attempts

 With repeated modifications and development, we were able to improve our rank on
 Kaggle leaderboard

 ![](img/rank.png)

-[fig: Kaggle Leaderboard Position]
+Fig-4: Kaggle Leaderboard Position

 Conclusion
 ==========